sscollis/shoot/README.md

 ## Running

-I really need to setup a test case for this.
 That said, `shoot` is quite flexible and allow you to polish eigenvalues, solve the adjoint, and compute nonparallel terms all for a variety of mean flows and formats.

+The `thesis` test case in `stab` exercises `shoot` to polish the spatial eigensolution and output the regular and adjoint eigenfuncations.

 The idea is that `shoot` complements `stab` by allowing you to polish, compute adjoints, and include nonparallel effects.